KHABI-TEQ/Frontend/PREFERENCE_PAGE_DOCUMENTATION.md

    - **Format**: Supports +234, 0789, 0801, etc.
    - **Data Path**: `formData.contactInfo.phoneNumber`

+##### **Shortlet-Specific Property Fields**

+Note: For shortlet preferences, the bathrooms field is also presented as a dropdown, matching the bedrooms field format with the same options (1-10 and "More than 10").

 ##### **Shortlet-Specific Contact Fields**

 1. **Preferred Check-In Time** (Optional)